RainbowSugar1/Datasets/README.md

-If the paper is accepted, the dataset will be made publicly available at this URL.# Datasets
+we have publicly released the proposed VLRSSD dataset at https://pan.baidu.com/s/1IJaCVGvjas3INrpBva4-FQ (extraction code: 2356).